The Politics of Jacob's Room

 Woolf’s Jacob’s Room can be read as a tomb to the unknown soldier, lamenting the deaths of all the young men who died in the First World War.
 In another sense, it is an excoriating political critique of the patriarchy that allowed and even caused those deaths.
 In one and the same breath Woolf is mourning and condemning men.

-Having stripped the institutions of their charisma, Woolf then schools the reader to suspect their emotional manipulations.
+Having stripped the institutions of their charisma, Woolf then leads the reader to suspect their emotional manipulations.
 At the same time, Jacob’s Room offers Woolf a fascinating opportunity to think out the distinctions between state-manufactured ecstasy in opposition to her own ecstatic ‘moments of being’.

 I will argue that, by dismantling the emotional allure of the politics that sent a generation of men to fight in the FWW, Woolf stages a radical ethical challenge: can you mourn Jacob, this unknown soldier?
 There were, after all, so many.